bradbase/xlcalculator/README.md

 - BUGS:
   - If you delete the sheets which are associated with a defined name, file reading breaks.
   - Ranges aren't being tokenized or eval properly.
 Example found in the function CHOOSE
-  - Reading some dates causes a tokenizing problem. eg; =DATE(2024,1,1)
   - #NUM! raises an ExcelError which cascades.
 A #NUM! error is a legitimate value for a cell.
-  - Support needed for shared formulas